StAubinR/Sudoku/README.md

 3) findxwn: find xwing with n column/line, like swordfish and jelly fish.

 I expect to add more strategies one day if people are interested.

+If you want to try this webpage, just click the html file, click raw at upper right and right click and save as.
+Open your download and click the html file.
+I do not know any easier way to do it.